b0nes164/GPUPrefixSums/README.md

 <!-- This content will not appear in the rendered Markdown -->
 <!-- This content will not appear in the rendered Markdown -->

-# To Use This Project
+# To Use This Project in Unity

 1. Download or clone the repository.
-2. Drag the contents of `src` into a desired folder within a Unity project.
+2. Drag the contents of `Unity` into a desired folder within a Unity project.
-3. All build ready prefix sums can be found in the `MainPrefixSums` folder.
-The survey of underlying prefix sum variants can be found in the `Survey` folder.
+3. The survey of underlying prefix sum variants can be found in the `Survey` folder.
+All other prefix sums are organized into folders based on their device utilization level: warp/wave, block, and device.
+4. Survey or warp/wave level prefix sums must be manually changed depending on the hardware.
+(This is because we dispatch exactly wave width threads).
-4. Every scan variant has a compute shader and a dispatcher.
+5. Every scan variant has a compute shader and a dispatcher.
 Attach the desired scan's dispatcher to an empty game object.
 All scan dispatchers are named  `ScanNameHere.cs`.
-5. Attach the matching compute shader to the game object.
+6. Attach the matching compute shader to the game object.
 All compute shaders are named `ScanNameHere.compute`.
 The dispatcher will return an error if you attach the wrong shader.
-6. Ensure the slider is set to a nonzero value.
+7. Ensure the slider is set to a nonzero value.

 If you did this correctly you should see this in the inspector: